 The Company writes property and casualty risks mainly within the areas Marine and Terminals.
 The insurance risk for Maersk Insurance A/S is limited to risks within the insurance classes for which the Company holds a license.
 Claims are limited per incident and for a number of programmes also on a yearly aggregate.
-For property the maximum net risk per event is USD 30.0m and for casualty USD 12.5m.
+For property the maximum net risk per event is USD 19.75m and for casualty USD 10.0m.
+For the insurance classes medical, disability, accident and life, the maximum net risk is USD 5.0m per event.